8 Tips to Prevent Falls at Home

 If there are stairs in the home, make sure they are well lit, that the handrail is firmly attached, and that there are no objects on the landing or stairs.

 Remember to check that outdoor walkways and entrances are free of clutter and well lit.
 If necessary, consider hiring someone to keep them clear of snow in the winter months.

 Falls often occur when seniors try to get something that’s just out of their reach.
 Check that everyday objects are easy to reach, for example pots and pans in the kitchen, and towels in the bathroom.

 Your pharmacy team can help you choose the right equipment to prevent falls and can order specific equipment if it isn’t in stock at the pharmacy.
 In many cases, you can rent the equipment if it is for temporary uses or simply to try out before a purchase.

-Your pharmacist is the medication expert who can review the medication therapy to identify potential medications that may cause falls and minimize the risk by recommending an alternative.
+Your pharmacist can review your medication therapy to identify potential medications that may increase your risk of falls and recommend alternatives.
 Don’t hesitate to talk about your fall prevention needs to your pharmacist!